rrwbec/humans-in-the-loop/Imitating Human Cognition in AI Systems.md

 * It may be that after some level of training has occurred, a vast set of knowledge can be added more easily via text.
 This would include thinking patterns.

-* The story type would likely need an embedding representation of some sort for the self-narrative and working memory.
+* The clip type would likely need an embedding representation of some sort for the self-narrative and working memory.

 * Simulation will be a key tool, particularly for thoughts-as-objects.